Steve for a 🐐ed intro.

 Two events and are independent if knowing gives no extra information about , and vice versa:

-Equivalently, using the formula of conditional probability, we can say:
+Equivalently, using the formula of conditional probability, for independent events, we can say:

 EXAMPLE